alekseysotnikov/buran/README.md

 ## Usage

-No matter with which format of a feed you work, no matter you want to consume a feed or produce a new one.
-Every time you work with the same data structure.
-Buran's API is short - `consume`, `consume-http`, `produce` and some helpers to manipulate the feeds `combine-feeds`, `filter-entries`, `sort-entries-by` and `shrink`.
-The basic workflow is continually passing a data structure to the API functions, see [Various options](#various-options) for details.
+Regardless of the feed format you are working with and whether you want to consume or produce a new feed, Buran uses the same data structure every time.
+Buran's API is concise, with functions such as `consume`, `consume-http`, `produce`, and some helpers to manipulate feeds, including `combine-feeds`, `filter-entries`, `sort-entries-by` and `shrink`.
+The basic workflow involves passing the data structure to the API functions repeatedly.
+See the documentation for [Various options](#various-options) and details.

 ### examples